gmferise/mycellium-resource-pack/README.md

 # Installation Guide
 If you've never used GitHub for resource packs before, it's pretty simple.
-Click the green Clone or Download button and select .ZIP File.
+Click the green Clone or Download button and select .ZIP File *or* go to [the releases page](https://github.com/gmferise/mycellium-resource-pack/releases) and choose a release version.
 Once it's downloaded, open the .ZIP file and move the folder inside to your resource packs folder.
 If you paste `%appdata%\.minecraft\resourcepacks` into the path bar in the file explorer, it will take you there.

 # List of Changes (From Default)
 ## Combat & UI
 - Crosshair and below-crosshair attack indicator are less bulky
-- Attack indicator turns red when ready to strike
+- Attack indicator becomes colored when ready to strike
 ![Attack Indicator and Crosshair](https://github.com/gmferise/mycellium-resource-pack/blob/images/cap01.png?raw=true)
 - All armor types are less bulky and obscuring of your skin, but can still be easily identified
 ![Armor](https://github.com/gmferise/mycellium-resource-pack/blob/images/cap02.png?raw=true)